gcross/LogicGrowsOnTrees/TUTORIAL.md

 contains the final result in the run, which in this case is a `Word` wrapped in a `WordSum`.

-Finally, we have `Failure`, which indicates that something horribly wrong happened during the run, such as an exception being thrown; it contains both the `progress` that had been made up to that point and also a `message` that describes what happened.
+Finally, we have `Failure`, which indicates that something went horribly wrong during the run, such as an exception being thrown; it contains both the `progress` that had been made up to that point and also a `message` that describes what happened.
 If your logic program is pure, then this most likely means that there is a bug somewhere in your program.
 (If it is not pure, which